lm-sys/RouteLLM/README.md

 Our core features include:

 - Drop-in replacement for OpenAI's client (or launch an OpenAI-compatible server) to route simpler queries to cheaper models.
 - Trained routers are provided out of the box, which we have shown to **reduce costs by up to 85%** while maintaining **95% GPT-4 performance** on widely-used benchmarks like MT Bench.
-Benchmarks also demonstrate that they achieve the same performance as commercial offerings while being >40% cheaper.
+- Benchmarks also demonstrate that these routers achieve the same performance as commercial offerings while being **>40% cheaper**.
 - Easily extend the framework to include new routers and compare the performance of routers across multiple benchmarks.

 ## Installation